>

 After Bariatric Surgery

-Recovery: What you do in the first days and weeks after surgery will contribute to your long-term success.
+What you do in the first days and weeks after surgery will contribute to your long-term success.
 Follow your doctor’s orders carefully and remember the following:

 If you experience an emergency, go to your nearest ER or call 9-1-1 immediately.
-For less urgent issues, call your surgeon as soon as possible.
+For less urgent issues, contact your surgeon as soon as possible.
 The sooner you catch a problem, the less damage may be done.

-Diet: After bariatric surgery, you will be placed on a strict dietary regimen.
+After bariatric surgery, you will be placed on a strict dietary regimen.
 You will begin with a clear liquid diet, after which you will likely be advanced to progressively more solid diets.
 Eventually, you will resume normal food, but in lesser quantity, about six weeks after surgery.
 More on Diet After Weight Loss Surgery.

 Nutritional Supplementation: Nutritional supplementation is important and necessary after surgery.
 You will work with your surgeon and/or dietitian to develop a supplementation plan that will work hand in hand with your diet, ensuring that you receive the proper nutritional intake for healthy weight loss.
 More about Nutritional Supplementation.